lmore377/atoto-firmware/README.md

 There's 2 different procedures that work for 99% of radios

 Prerequisites:
+1. For
-1. Make sure the file is named ISPBOOOT.BIN exactly then put on a FAT32 formatted flash drive or SD card.
+2. Make sure the file is named ISPBOOOT.BIN exactly then put on a FAT32 formatted flash drive or SD card.
 The smaller the better.
-2. Completely eject the drive from your computer before unplugging it.
+3. Completely eject the drive from your computer before unplugging it.

 Method 1:
 1. Plug the flash drive or SD card into the front of the radio and turn it on.